chaosarium/Influx/README.md

 ### Architecture

 - SurrealDB + Axum + Disk as backend service exposing an API
-- Python via PyO3 for NLP
+- Python + Stanza via PyO3 for NLP
 - Svelte frontend consumes the API
 - Tauri as a desktop client
+- fsrs-rs for SRS algorithm

 ### For future self